tock/tock-www/_pages/hardware/hail.md

 ## Tock Support

 Hail is [fully supported](https://github.com/tock/tock/tree/master/boards/hail) by Tock.
-This includes the [tutorials](https://github.com/tock/tock/tree/master/doc/tutorials) that make it easy to get started with programming Tock applications.
+This includes the [Tock OS Book](https://book.tockos.org/) that makes it easy to get started with programming Tock applications.

 ## Comparison to imix